Springsteen makes Olympic debut, falls short in qualifier

 Princess Anne represented Britain in the eventing competition at the 1976 Montreal Games.
 Her daughter, Zara Tindall, jumped at London in 2012.
 Georgina Bloomberg, daughter of former New York City mayor Michael Bloomberg, has also jumped for Team USA but never at the Olympics.

 This year’s field included another billionaire relative — Egypt’s Nayer Nassar is the son-in-law of Bill Gates.
+Nassar ran a clean qualifier to earn a spot in Wednesday’s finals.

 “I support many athletes in the Tokyo Olympics at the moment,” Gates wrote on Instagram.
 “But there is no athlete I support more than my son-in-law Nayel Nassar.
 Good luck Nayel.”